Emerjoin/Hi-Framework-docs/2.3.1/getting-started/docs-project/topics/01_getting-started/09_post-back.md

         public Car getDetails(long carId){

-            //Get car record from stotage
+            //Get car record from storage

         }

     }

 ```

 Any of the __public methods__ of the frontier class we just created can be called from __client-side__, statically.
 You can call the methods from the view controller or from whatever __script__ you want.They are __static methods__.